Siddhant412/step-calorie-counter/README.md

    - Enter the API base URL (e.g., ngrok tunnel) and watch totals, goal progress, and streak updates in real time.
    - Use the goal form to adjust step/calorie targets – changes sync back to iOS instantly.

-## Daily goals & streaks
+## Daily goals, streaks & insights

-- Goals are stored centrally in `server/data/goals.json` and exposed through `/api/summary` and `/api/goals`.
+- Goals are stored centrally in `server/data/goals.json` and exposed through `/api/summary`, `/api/insights`, `/api/predictions`, and `/api/goals`.
 - The server aggregates samples per day (UTC) to compute:
   - **Today** – total steps/calories vs goal with progress ratios
   - **Streak** – consecutive days (up to today) meeting both goals
+  - **Insights** – 7-day rolling averages, goal-compliance rate, and the best-performing day
+  - **Predictions** – simple linear-regression forecasts for tomorrow’s steps/calories using the last ~two weeks of daily totals
 - The iOS app fetches the summary whenever it launches, when the server URL changes, after every successful upload, and after resets.
-The dashboard refresh uses the embedded summary returned from `/api/metrics` and can also fetch `/api/summary` directly.
+The dashboard refresh uses the embedded summary returned from `/api/metrics` and can also fetch `/api/summary` or `/api/insights` directly.